The Insider's Guide to Buying Property in St Lucia

 Legal Fees

 We would advise you to seek the advice of a local attorney.
-Legal fees typically amount to 4% of the purchase price.
+Legal fees are set at 1% to 1.2% of the purchase price of the property.
+Additional fees may be charged if a loan or an Alien Land Holding License is required.

 Property Tax